 Share This ArticleALL INTELLIGENCE

-Storm season is the closest thing the roofing industry has to a sprint.
-Every competitor in the market is chasing the same finite pool of damaged properties, and the companies that reach those homeowners first — not necessarily the ones with the best reputation or the lowest price — are the ones who fill their schedules for the next three months.
+Every contractor in the market is chasing the same finite pool of damaged properties.
+The companies that reach those homeowners first, not necessarily the ones with the best reputation or the lowest price, are the ones who fill their schedules for the next three months.

 The window between storm impact and homeowner commitment to a specific roofer is shorter than most contractors expect.
 Understanding that window, and building a system to operate inside it, is the entire game.